-At Midwest Model United Nations, we believe that there is much to be learned from those who have chosen to serve in the public domain.
+At Midwest Model United Nations, we believe that there is much to be learned from those who have chosen to serve in the public domain, international affairs, and related fields.
 We are fortunate to host guests at our conference each year to share their experiences with us.
 Some recent keynote speakers include:

 Ms. Sharon Riggle, Chief of Office, OSRSG Children and Armed Conflict.
 Ms. Riggle, a national of the United States, is currently the Chief of Office for the SRSG CAAC.
 She is Senior Policy Advisor to the SRSG and is in charge of programmatic and administrative oversight for the office.
 She has a wide range of regional expertise from Africa, Europe and Asia-Pacific.
 Prior to the CAAC office, she was Director of the UN Regional Centre for Peace and Disarmament in Asia and the Pacific, based in Nepal and covering 43 countries and assisting them to reach their disarmament goals.
 Ms. Riggle recently has served as a senior officer at both the UN World Food Programme, and the United Nations peacekeeping mission in Sudan—where she was also on the Darfur Mediation Team.
 Previously, she served several years as the Director of the Centre for European Security and Disarmament in Brussels, as well as the Head of the Strategic Development Unit for the OSCE Mission to Serbia and Montenegro working on police reform.
 She recently served as an Adjunct Professor at Hunter College in New York teaching Child Rights.